Joan Fontaine: Rampart Productions

 In August 1946 Fontaine set up her own company, Rampart Productions, with her then-husband William Dozier.
 Her contract with Selznick ended in February 1947 and Fontaine would work exclusively for Rampart apart from one film a year for RKO.

 Their first film was Ivy (1947), a thriller where she played an unsympathetic part.

 Fontaine also appeared in Letter from an Unknown Woman (1948) directed by Max Ophüls, produced by John Houseman and co-starring Louis Jourdan.
 It was made by Rampart Productions and released through Universal.
 It is today considered to be a classic with one of the finest performances of her career.

 At Paramount, she appeared opposite Bing Crosby in Billy Wilder's The Emperor Waltz (1948) then went to Universal for another film for Rampart, You Gotta Stay Happy (1948), a comedy with James Stewart.

-In Kiss the Blood Off My Hands, (1948), with Burt Lancaster, Nathan Juran and Bernard Herzbrun, large sets were created representing the East End of London.
+Fontaine starred in Kiss the Blood Off My Hands (1948), with Burt Lancaster, Nathan Juran and Bernard Herzbrun.
+Art directors, and set decorators created thirty blocks of huge sets to represent the waterfront district of London's East End in this successful film noir.
 At Paramount she did September Affair (1950) with Joseph Cotten for Wallis, Darling, How Could You!
 (1951) and Something to Live For (1952), a third film with George Stevens.
 At RKO she was a femme fatale in Born to Be Bad (1950).

 MGM hired Fontaine to play the love interest in Ivanhoe (1952), a big success.
-She was reunited with Jourdan in Decameron Nights (1953) then went to Paramount for the low budget Flight to Tangier (1953) with Jack Palance.
+She was reunited with Jourdan in Decameron Nights (1953) then went to Paramount for the low-budget Flight to Tangier (1953) with Jack Palance.

 Film, TV, and theatre

 Fontaine made The Bigamist (1953), directed by Ida Lupino.
-She began appearing on TV shows such as Four Star Playhouse, Ford Theatre, Star Stage, The 20th Century Fox Hour, The Joseph Cotten Show, and General Electric Theater.
+She began appearing in TV shows such as Four Star Playhouse, Ford Theatre, Star Stage, The 20th Century Fox Hour, The Joseph Cotten Show, and General Electric Theater.

 She won good reviews for her role on Broadway in 1954 as Laura in Tea and Sympathy, playing the role originated by Deborah Kerr.
 She appeared opposite Anthony Perkins and toured the show for a few months.

-She was Bob Hope's leading lady in Casanova's Big Night (1956) then supported Mario Lanza in Serenade (1956).
+She was Bob Hope's leading lady in Casanova's Big Night, then supported Mario Lanza in Serenade (both 1956).
 She was in Fritz Lang's Beyond a Reasonable Doubt (1956) at RKO.

 Fontaine had a big hit with Island in the Sun (1957) having a romance with Harry Belafonte.
 At MGM she appeared with Jean Simmons and Paul Newman in Until They Sail (1957) then she made A Certain Smile (1958) at Fox.